 Equally inventive is Joao Rodrigues.

 Rodrigues is a chef at the Hotel Altis Belam.
-He combines traditional cuisine with exotic flavors from the former Portuguese colonies to create dishes like Hamachi salad marinated with prunes.
+He combines traditional cuisine with one-of-a-kind flavors from the former Portuguese colonies to create dishes like Hamachi salad marinated with prunes.
 He won his first Michelin star in 2011, and it has been renewed every year since.
 Additionally, Rodrigues was awarded the title: Chef of the Future by the International Gastronomy Academy.

 Mercado da Ribeira